baidu/dperf/docs/configuration.md

 - syntax: cc Number
 - default: -
 - required: no
+- mode: client

-Set the target of the number of concurrent connections that the client needs to establish.
-Usually need to cooperate with 'keepalive_request_interval' and 'keepalive_request_num' sets the request interval and the number of requests for a single connection.
+Set the total target for the number of concurrent connections on the client side.
+When 'cc' is set, the client will enable 'keepalive'.
+When the target value is high, we need to increase the time interval between two requests to reduce network bandwidth usage.

     Example:
     cc 100m